 Keywords are at the core of good Search Engine Optimization (SEO).
-The term “keywords” specifically refers to terms or phrases related to your class subject that families are likely to search, either on Outschool or using a search engine like Google.
+The term “keywords” specifically refers to terms or phrases related to your class subject that families are likely to search for, either on Outschool or using a search engine like Google.
 In this post, we’ll go over a few ways you can write your class descriptions to show up in search results and connect you with your target audience.
 Before reading further, we recommend starting off by familiarizing yourself with basic SEO concepts and definitions.

 Much of the content you see here comes from educator Kellie Thompson’s Virtual Conference session.
-Check out the recording of her presentation for even more insights!

 We’ll go more in-depth into how to use keywords in your class listings later on in this article, but let’s begin with a quick rundown of Kellie’s top tips for helping your class show up in the right search results.

 - Use your main keywords in your title, then your best synonyms and related keywords in your summaries.
 Don’t keyword stuff (meaning use the exact same words over and over again), and remember Outschool’s policies on copyrighted material.

 - Include broad and specific language.
 For example: “This class is about bugs of all sorts!
 In each session, we’ll focus on one type of bug, including ladybugs, beetles, stink bugs, cockroaches, and more.”